Michael-Brooks/aisaver/save.md

 ---
-title: Automated Money Managers
+title: Automated Savings
-description: Use these Facebook messenger robots to help manage your money.
-Receive monthly budget updates, view incoming and outgoing funds.
-Receive coupons for shopping on stores you frequently shop at
+description: Use these Facebook messenger robots to help you save money.
+Small amounts automatically leave your account and you can deposit it back in to your bank account when you're ready.
 layout: index
-meta-title: Automated Money Managers
+meta-title: Automated Savings
-meta-description: Use these Facebook messenger robots to help manage your money.
-Receive monthly budget updates, view incoming and outgoing funds.
-Receive coupons for shopping on stores you frequently shop at
+meta-description: Use these Facebook messenger robots to help you save money.
+Small amounts automatically leave your account and you can deposit it back in to your bank account when you're ready.
 ---

 <div class="ui cards">